-.8 Non Clog Impeller
+.9 Non Clog Impeller

-- .1 Impeller: cast iron conforming to ASTM Specification A48 or A278, for Gray Iron Castings, Class 30 or approved equal in accordance with B7.
-The cast iron shall contain not less than three (3) percent nickel. - .2 The impeller to be of the non-clog enclosed channel type. - .3 Impeller to be mid-range in diameter.
+.1 Impeller: cast iron conforming to ASTM Specification A48 or A278, for Gray Iron Castings, Class 30 or approved equal in accordance with Section B7 of the Tender.
+The cast iron shall contain not less than three (3) percent nickel.

+- .2 The impeller to be of the non-clog enclosed channel type. - .3 Impeller to be mid-range in diameter.

-.9 Wear Rings
+.10 Wear Rings

-- .1 Wear Rings: fabricated from stainless steel conforming to ASTM Standard A296, for Corrosion-Resistant Iron Chromium, Iron-Chromium-Nickel, and Nickel-Base Alloy Castings for General Application, Grade CA-15 or approved equal in accordance with B7. - .2 Impeller ring hardness to be at least 300 Brinell (RC 32.1). - .3 Casing wear ring to exceed impeller wear ring by at least 50 Brinell.
+- .1 Wear Rings: fabricated from stainless steel conforming to ASTM Standard A296, for Corrosion-Resistant Iron Chromium, Iron-Chromium-Nickel and Nickel-Base Alloy Castings for General Application, Grade CA-15 or approved equal in accordance with Section B7 of the Tender. - .2 Impeller ring hardness to be at least 300 Brinell (RC 32.1). - .3 Casing wear ring to exceed impeller wear ring by at least 50 Brinell.

-.10 Impeller Shaft Assembly
+.11 Impeller Shaft Assembly

-.1 Shaft Assembly: fabricated from steel conforming to ASTM A108, Grade 1045 or approved equal in accordance with B7.
+.1 Shaft Assembly: fabricated from steel conforming to ASTM A108, Grade 1045 or approved equal in accordance with Section B7 of the Tender.

-.11 Shaft Sleeve
+.12 Shaft Sleeve

-.1 Shaft sleeve where shaft passes through stuffing box: fabricated from 316L stainless steel conforming to ASTM A240 or approved equal in accordance with B7.
+.1 Shaft sleeve where shaft passes through stuffing box: fabricated from 316L stainless steel conforming to ASTM A240 or approved equal in accordance with Section B7 of the Tender.

-.12 Bearings
+.13 Bearings

 - .1 Bearings: shall be of the heavy duty anti-friction type suitable for oil or grease lubrication.
-Radial bearings shall be of the self-aligning plain roller or ball type and thrust bearings shall be of the tapered roller or angular contact type. - .2 Design bearings for a B-10 life of not less than 100,000 hours in accordance with AFBMA.
+Radial bearings shall be of the self-aligning plain roller or ball type and thrust bearings shall be of the tapered roller or angular contact type. - .2 Design bearings for a B-10 life of not less than one hundred thousand (100,000) hours in accordance with AFBMA.

-.13 Mechanical Seals
+.14 Mechanical Seals

-- .1 Mechanical Seals: Double mechanical seals, cartridge type. - .2 Primary sealing mating faces to be silicon carbide to silicon carbide and secondary sealing mating faces to be carbon to silicon carbide or silicon carbide to silicon carbide. - .3 As manufactured by John Crane, Flowserve, Burgmann, or approved equal in accordance with B7.
+- .1 Mechanical Seals: Double mechanical seals, cartridge type. - .2 Primary sealing mating faces to be silicon carbide to silicon carbide and secondary sealing mating faces to be carbon to silicon carbide or silicon carbide to silicon carbide. - .3 As manufactured by John Crane, Flowserve, Burgmann or approved equal in accordance with Section B7 of the Tender. - .4 Witness testing of mechanical seals by the Contract Administrator in Winnipeg prior to delivery of pumps to Site.

-.14 Mechanical Seal Water Solenoid Valves
+.15 Mechanical Seal Water Solenoid Valves

-- .1 Where mechanical seals require external seal water, supply one (1) solenoid valve per pump for the purpose of controlling seal water flow. - .2 Seal water solenoid valves are not required to be provided if the pumps utilize an internal sealed oil reservoir. - .3 Solenoid valves to operate off 120 Vac, 60 Hz supply.
+- .1 Where mechanical seals require external seal water, supply one (1) solenoid valve per pump for the purpose of controlling seal water flow. - .2 Seal water solenoid valves are not required to be provided if the pumps utilize an internal sealed oil reservoir. - .3 Solenoid valves to operate off one hundred twenty (120) VAC, sixty (60) hertz supply. - .4 Provide and supply one (1) flow switch, with contacts rated at twenty-four (24) VDC, for each pump seal water system.